LucaQian/Tufts24Casino/README.md

 * Roulette: Feel the excitement of the roulette wheel.
 Place your bets on red or black, odd or even, or pick your lucky numbers and watch the wheel spin.
 * Slot Machine: Try your luck with our slot machines.
 Spin the reels and hope for the winning combination to hit the jackpot.
 ## How to Play:
+Important notes:
+* Before running, make sure you install the pygame and emoji modules to your Python (preferably 3.10 or later).
+You can do this by running the pip install command in your terminal.
+* To run the GUI, download all the necessary images.
+They're contained in the zip file and in this repository.
 All games are integrated into our GitHub repository, allowing you to play directly from the terminal.
 The steps are as follows: clone our repository, navigate to the game directory, and run the script to start playing your favorite game.
 Detailed instructions and game rules are provided within the terminal to ensure a pristine gaming experience.
 Get ready for an exhilarating time at Group G's Casino, where fortune favors the bold!
 Happy gambling!
 ## Using the GUI: